pepmartinez/keuss-server/README.md

 keuss-server comes with mocha tests, runnable with the usual `npm test`.
 It expects a local running redis server, and a local running mongodb server (just as they are once installed in ubuntu, for example)

+Also, a `docker` image is available at [docker hub](https://hub.docker.com/repository/docker/pepmartinez/keuss-server)

 ## Logging
 Keuss-server uses [winston-log-space](https://github.com/pepmartinez/winston-log-space) for logging, and by default it logs to stdout only, on a `info` level.
 See `winston-log-space` for how to configure and tailor logging